-Jonathan G. Sham, MD, is board-certified in hepatobiliary and complex surgical oncology, an Assistant Professor in the Department of Surgery at UW School of Medicine, and practices at both the UW Medical Center - Montlake and the Seattle Cancer Care Alliance.
+Jonathan G. Sham, MD, MBEE, is board-certified in hepatobiliary and complex surgical oncology, an Assistant Professor in the Department of Surgery at UW School of Medicine, and practices at both the UW Medical Center - Montlake and Fred Hutchinson Cancer Center.

 Dr. Sham specializes in the surgical management of pancreatic cancer, pancreatic neuroendocrine tumors, pancreatic cysts (IPMN, MCN, etc.), liver cancer, liver tumors (adenoma, FNH, etc.), bile duct cancer (cholangiocarcinoma), and gallbladder cancer.
 He provides state-of-the-art surgical care for patients with benign and malignant hepatopancreatobiliary conditions with robotic, laparoscopic, and open hepatopancreatobiliary procedures including the Whipple operation (pancreaticoduodenectomy), distal pancreatectomy, Appleby procedure, pancreatic enucleation, bile duct resection, liver resection (hepatectomy), and cholecystectomy.